top of page

 $700 - covers the average cost of surgery/dental care

-Other ways to support Heart2Heart
+Other ways to support Heart2Heart Pet Lifeline

 kane st pantry close up.jpg

-We stock two neighborhood food pantries with cat and dog food weekly.
-Pantries are located on the 1800 block of Kane St and in front of Hamilton School at 1111 7th St S.
+We stock three neighborhood food pantries with cat and dog food weekly.
+Pantries are located on the 1800 block of Kane St, the 1500 block of Barlow St, and in front of Hamilton School at 1111 7th St S. You can help feed hungry pets by helping stock our pantries:

-You can help feed hungry pets by donating gift cards through Walmart's Registry for Good and search for "Food for Hungry Pets" or Heart2Heart Pet Lifeline.
-Thank you!
+- Donate gift cards through Walmart's Registry for Good and search for "Food for Hungry Pets" or Heart2Heart Pet Lifeline.

 Thrivent members can recommend where some of Thrivent Financial's charitable outreach funds go.
 You can make a recommendation or give directly.
 Please consider recommending Heart2Heart for charitable funds from Thrivent.
 For more information, visit: https://www.thrivent.com/making-a-difference/living-generously/thrivent-choice/ for more information.